eliasdorneles/coursera-03get_data-project/README.md

-# Cousera - Getting and Cleaning Data Course Project
+# Coursera - Getting and Cleaning Data Course Project

 This repository contains my take on the course project.